panchalshubham0608/js-interview-questions/js/design/design_patterns_in_js.md

 4. _**I**nterface Segregation Principle_: No client should be forced to depend on methods it does not use.
 Many client-specific interfaces are better than one general-purpose interface.
 5. _**D**ependency Inversion Principle_: High-level modules should not depend on low-level modules.
 Depend upon abstractions.
 Do not depend upon concrete classes.

+### Gamma Categorization
+Design patterns are typically split into three categories:
+1. _Creational Pattern_: These design patterns are all about class instantiation or object creation.
+2. _Structural Pattern_: These design patterns are about organizing different classes and objects to form larger structures and provide new functionality.
+3. _Behavioral Pattern_: These design patterns concerns with the responsibilities between objects by outlining the patterns for communication between objects.

+### Creational Design Patterns
+**Builder Pattern**:
+Builder pattern is used to create complex objects with constituent parts that must be created in the same order or using a specific algorithm.
+- A builder is a separate component for building an object.
+- We can either give builder an initializer or return it via static function.
+- To make builder fluent, _return self_
+- Different facets of an object can be built with different builders working in tandem via a base class.